voxpupuli/puppet-icinga2/README.md

 Host key to accompany the ssl_cert.

 ##### `host_measurement`
 The value of this is used for the measurement setting in host_template.
-Icinga defaults to `$host.check_command$`.
+Defaults to `$host.check_command$`.

 ##### `host_tags`
 Tags defined in this hash will be set in the host_template.